 Table Mountain Aerial Gateway- As the house is situated on the mountain’s slopes, why not start the fun here?
 Take a ride up the majestic mountain by cable car, and you’ll have a great time simply admiring the scenery!

 Robben Island- Nelson Mandela was imprisoned for 27 years, and 18 of those years were spent within the prison on this island.
-Lying approximately 7 kilometres off the coast, it’s accessed from Cape Town’s V&A Waterfront.
+Lying approximately 7 kilometers off the coast, it’s accessed from Cape Town’s V&A Waterfront.

 V&A Waterfront- Shops, eateries, markets, bars… no stay in the Mother City is complete without at least one excursion to the bustling V&A!

 Kirstenbosch National Botanical Garden- The garden is an ideal destination for a picnic lunch.
 Positively overflowing with indigenous flora, Kirstenbosch is truly fascinating for anyone with an interest in plant life.

 District Six Museum- This is a highly absorbing exhibition of images, artifacts, and recordings, many of them supplied by ex-residents of the district

 Castle of Good Hope- This pentagon-shaped structure is the oldest building in South Africa.
 It’s home to the Castle Military Museum, a must-visit for history fans.